ReymoT/web-server/README.md

-A simple web server written in x86_64 Assembly
+A simple web server written in x86_64 Assembly.

 Server is capable of establishing and binding sockets, listening and accepting connections, reading and writing requests, opening files and terminating connections